Hello! Welcome to my (abbreviated) portfolio. I am currently a

 reactive metal power systems for ad hoc emergency electricity and desalination.
-My research generally focuses on how to make life better and more sustainable in I am also a pianist, composer, and arranger based in
+I recevied my PhD also from MIT in August 2021.
+My research generally focuses on how to make life better and more sustainable in

+I am also a pianist, composer, and arranger based in

 Cambridge, MA and love to collaborate on all things science, art, and music!
 Feel free